clemens-schulz/Zippy/README.md

 - More documentation in code
 - Support for macOS (new target and tests)

-Feel free to send push requests or report bugs.
+Feel free to send pull requests or report bugs.